klavinslab/simple-plasmid-construction/README.md

 # About this workflow

-This workflow can be used for plasmid construction, and is a subset of the UW BIOFAB Cloning category based on a plan developed by Devin Strickland.
+This workflow can be used for plasmid construction, and is a subset of the UW BIOFAB Cloning category.

 <img src="images/simple-plasmid-construction.svg"
     alt="diagram of the workflow"
     style="max-width: 400px"
     width="100%">